dwslab/melt/README.md

 ## Matcher Development

 ### TL;DR
 1. Pick a class to start with depending on your needs.
-If you start from scratch `MatcherYAAAJena` or `MatcherYAAAOwlApi` are the best fit depending on which library you prefer.
+If you start from scratch `MatcherYAAAJena` or `MatcherYAAAOwlApi` are the best fit depending on whether your prefer [Jena](https://jena.apache.org) or the [OWL API](http://owlcs.github.io/owlapi/).
+Classes that can be extended for matcher implementation:
     * `MatcherURL`
     * `MatcherYAA`
     * `MatcherYAAAJena`